-QUARTET★NIGHT are an idol group from the Shining Entertainment group and they consist on Showtaro Morikubo (as Reiji Otori, the leader) Tatsuhisa Suzuki (as Ranmaru Kurosaki), Tomoaki Maeno (as Camus) and Shouta Aoi (as Mikaze Ai).
+QUARTET★NIGHT is an idol group from the Shining Entertainment group and they consist of Showtaro Morikubo (as Reiji Otori, the leader) Tatsuhisa Suzuki (as Ranmaru Kurosaki), Tomoaki Maeno (as Camus) and Shouta Aoi (as Mikaze Ai).

 Aoi’s high notes and crystal clear singing tone make him an invaluable member of the group, able to contrast with QUARTET★NIGHT firepower on the low and mid-tone range.

 With his voice, the group’s song’s have a unique, delicate twist that fits perfectly with this group and what they represent.

 The group’s first appearance in-game was in 2011’s Uta no☆Prince-Sama ♪ Repeat and their first appearance on anime was on 2013’s Uta no☆Prince-sama♪ Maji Love 2000%.
 Their debut track was the self-titled, Quartet Night, song featured on 2012’s Shining All Star CD.